 However, the most useful component for researchers is the main directory section, listing the residents of South Australia.
 Directories generally listed only the heads of households, giving address, and, usually, occupation.
 Many of the early directories concentrated more on businesses, simply because they were compiled as a tool for businesses and government departments, rather than for personal use within households.

-The first 100 years of South Australian directories are available in hard copy at the Library's Family History area.
+The first 100 years of South Australian directories are available in the Library's Family History area in hardcopy formats.
 These include two sequences:

 An incomplete set of original copies of South Australian directories for the years 1872 -1973 is also shelved in the Family History area.